aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2024-02-29-visionos-window-basics.md

 ## Resize a window

 Programmatically resizing a window — at least as-of visionOS 1.1 — can only be done with UIKit.
-Specifically, you need to have the window's `UIWindowScene` and then you can call `requestGeometryUpdate` with a new size like so:
+Specifically, you need to have your window's `UIWindowScene` so you can call `requestGeometryUpdate` with a new size like so:

 ```swift
 let size = CGSize(width: 1440, height: 900)